gessivamjr/gessivamjr/README.md

 My name is Gessivam, and I'm from Brazil! 🇧🇷
 I'm a software engineer, 3 years experienced in solving many different problems with technology.
-Currently working as fullstack with the Ruby on Rails and Vue.js tech stack at [erural](https://www.erural.net/), the largest cattle marketplace in Brazil, and [eruralpay](https://www.eruralpay.net/), our financial app to cattle breeders.
+Currently working as fullstack with Ruby on Rails and Vue.js at [erural](https://www.erural.net/), the largest cattle marketplace in Brazil, and [eruralpay](https://www.eruralpay.net/), our financial app to cattle breeders.
 I aim to be a more solid and constant engineer everyday, love to keep studying about the fundamentals and new tools to keep me sharp.

 >📎[LinkedIn](https://www.linkedin.com/in/gessivam-junior/)